-In the Democratic Republic of Congo (DRC), adolescents and youth face countless barriers to realizing their sexual and reproductive health and rights—from stigma surrounding access to contraception, to lack of comprehensive sexuality education, to child, early and forced marriage.
+In the Democratic Republic of the Congo (DRC), adolescents and youth face countless barriers to realizing their sexual and reproductive health and rights—from stigma surrounding access to contraception, to lack of comprehensive sexuality education, to child, early and forced marriage.
 More than a third of girls in DRC are married before their 18th birthday and roughly 10 percent are married before they turn 15 years old.

 The practice of child marriage is often deeply entrenched in traditions of communities and is exacerbated by issues such as poverty and armed conflict.
 Child marriage violates girls’ rights and often results in increased risk of intimate partner violence, high rates of early pregnancy and sexually transmitted infections, including HIV.
 However, as part of its commitment to Family Planning 2020, the government of DRC is working to improve sexual and reproductive health outcomes for adolescents and youth by ending child marriages through education, awareness, women’s and girl’s empowerment and reforming laws and policies.